manvitha984/Email-administration-System/README.md

 # Email-administration-System
-An email administration system in Java facilitates efficient management and organization of emails, providing features such as composing, sending, receiving, and organizing emails within a user-friendly interface.
-It leverages Java's robust capabilities to ensure secure communication and seamless email handling.
+This Java program creates an email administration system featuring classes for email, inbox, contacts, and email generation.
+It allows users to manage emails, contacts, change passwords, and customize mailbox capacities, providing a user-friendly interface for these functionalities.
+The program demonstrates basic object-oriented principles and user interaction in an email administration context.